ryjen/ryjen/README.md

 ### Hi there 👋

-My github has maybe a few public homebrew project maybe of interest.
+My github has a few public homebrew projects that maybe of interest:

 * [jokeapp](https://github.com/ryjen/jokeapp) and [jokeapp-droid](https://github.com/ryjen/jokeapp-droid) are hello world apps in `react-native` and `kotlin`.